Surat Huseynov: Prior to the war

 After serving in the army in 1977–1979 and later graduating from the Leninabad Technological Institute, Surat Huseynov worked as a plumber, a warehouse employee and an assistant operator at the Kirovabad Textile Factory.
-In 1983–1984 he resided in Novopavlovsk, Russia.
+In 1983–1984 he resided in Novopavlovsk, Russian SFSR.
 For the next two years he worked as a wool sorter at a storing department in Shaki, Azerbaijan.

 In 1986 he became senior inspector of a textile factory in Yevlakh and was promoted to manager just before the war.
 He was considered one of key figures in Soviet Azerbaijan's black market and was known for having funded the sovereigntist Popular Front of Azerbaijan in the late Soviet era.
-He is married and has two children.
+He was married and had two children.

 First Nagorno-Karabakh War

 At the dawn of the conflict in 1990, Huseynov formed an armed group supported by the local Soviet Ground Forces division.
 He has been reported to have originated the group in Yevlakh.
-In summer 1992, his detachment took part in the Azerbaijani offensive which led to the capture of Mardakert on 4 July 1992.
+In the summer of 1992, his detachment took part in the Azerbaijani offensive which led to the capture of Mardakert on 4 July 1992.
+Two days prior to that President Abulfaz Elchibey appointed Huseynov his official representative in Nagorno-Karabakh and the neighbouring regions.
+In winter 1992–1993, when at the time Azerbaijani Minister of Defence Rahim Gaziyev ordered troops out of Haterk (a village near Mardakert), Huseynov relocated his detachments to Ganja and refused to disband them.
+As a result, Mardakert fell to Armenians in February 1993.
+Elchibey responded by removing Huseynov from the government.

+During this period, Huseynov received extensive support from the leadership of the 104th Guards Airborne Division of the Soviet Airborne Troops headquartered in Ganja.
+This was due not only to the good personal relationship between them, but also because Huseynov was pro-Russian and did not conceal his feelings.
+At the end of May 1993 the last sub-units of the 104th Division left Azerbaijan, eventually to be relocated to Ulyanovsk in Russia, but handed over all their arms and military equipment to Huseynov.